-What job you do has an outsized impact on your health.
+The job you do can have an outsized impact on your health.

-A recent study in Massachusetts illuminated what occupations carry a greater risk for opioid dependence and overdose death.
+A recent study in Massachusetts illuminated which occupations carry a greater risk for opioid dependence and overdose death.

 Construction workers, fishers, farmers, material movers, repairmen, transportation workers, food service workers and healthcare support workers in Massachusetts all had significantly higher rates of opioid overdose deaths compared to the average.

 While there is no singular reason for these striking statistics, one common thread across all these occupations is a higher risk for work-related injury.
 Fishermen, for example, have the most dangerous job in the workforce, according to data from the Bureau of Labor Statistics.
 Being out on a boat in rough seas far from the coast contribute to a work-related death rate 25 times the national average.

 Another contributing factor is the lack of job security or benefits such as sick leave, preventing workers from seeking help for their pain or addiction.
 Let’s again look at fishermen, who spend weeks out at sea.
 This makes it difficult to impossible to keep up with the rigorous treatment programs for opioid use disorder, which often include both therapy and medication requiring regular contact with a medical provider.

 Finally, workplace culture plays a role in the increased levels of opioid use and death in these occupations.
 On many construction sites and at other workplaces, pain pills are readily shared among coworkers.
 There is also a culture of “toughness” in male-dominated occupations that encourages workers to work through the pain and to not seek help.
 The culture tells them they should deal with their own problems.